What is burn-out?

-Burnout literally means “being burnt up”, having gone through all the reserves, having no more energy.
-Burnout is preceded by a combination of frustrations, stress factors and working too hard.
+Burn-out means “being burnt up”, having used up all reserves, having no more energy.
+Burn-out is preceded by a combination of frustrations, stress factors and working too hard.
 The consequence of chronic overburdening is that one has to do more and more effort to keep functioning well.
 To keep this functioning at a good level, one needs to work harder and harder.

-A burnout usually develops in work situations though a chronic emotional and physical overexertion.
-One is receiving more burden than one can cope with.
-This overburden can be both qualitative (if the work is too difficult) or quantitative (if the work is too much).
-The character of a person also plays a role in the development of burnout.
+Burn-out usually develops in work situations though chronic emotional and physical overexertion.
+You are being given more to do than you can cope with.
+This overburden can be both qualitative (the work is too difficult) or quantitative (there is too much work).

-– wanting to do more than one can do
+- you want to do more than is possible, etc.

 The most important is fatigue combined with a difficulty falling asleep or sleeping.
-People suffering from a burnout often have a negative and cynical attitude and a negative self-image.
-Next to this, the following symptoms could appear: muscle pain, headache, dizziness, nausea, irritability, sombreness, difficulty relaxing, enhanced arousal (being on edge), restlessness and all kinds of nervous tics.
-Stomach and intestinal symptoms, increased heart rate and respiration, hyperventilation, menstruation- and potency disorders, increased blood pressure, increased cholesterol level and skin conditions, such as eczema.
+People suffering from a burn-out often have a negative and cynical attitude and a poor self-image.
+The following symptoms might also appear: muscle pain, headache, dizziness, nausea, irritability, moodiness, difficulty relaxing, edginess, restlessness and all kinds of nervous tics.
+Physically there might also be stomach and intestinal symptoms, increased heart rate and respiration, hyperventilation, menstruation and potency disorders, higher blood pressure, increased cholesterol levels, and skin conditions such as eczema.

-In the first place, it is important to get out of the downward spiral by filling up the tank, getting a breath, getting the rest they need, complementing the energy loss.
-Moreover, it is important to investigate - often with the help of mental guides- which situation at work is responsible for the development of this downward spiral and how to cope with it, so it could be resolved and the energy leak could be closed.
+In the first place, it is important to get out of the downward spiral by filling up the tank, taking a breath, getting the rest you need, considering the energy lost.
+Moreover, it is important to investigate - preferably with help - which situations at work are responsible for the development of this downward spiral and how to cope with them, so the problems can be resolved and the energy losses stopped.

-The strongest symptom for people with burnout is fatigue, the lack of energy.
+The chief symptom for people with burn-out is fatigue, and lack of energy.

 Acupuncture can help with this.
-The acupuncturist will puncture certain points that will make the body function better again, and through which energy production will work more effectively.
+The acupuncturist will target certain points that will make the body function better again, and through which energy production will work more effectively.

-Acupuncture helps stock up the energy supplies.
-When you get more energy, all physiological processes in the body will work better again, so the symptoms connected to the “arousal” (being on alert) can decrease.
-By this, we mean the symptoms such as: insomnia, increased blood pressure, heart palpitations, muscles that are too tense etc. The patient can relax more and through this can look in a more relaxed manner at his or her situation and investigate how he or she got into this downward spiral.
+Acupuncture helps stock up energy supplies.
+When you get more energy, all physiological processes in the body work better again, so the symptoms connected to “arousal” (being on alert) decrease.
+By this we mean symptoms such as: insomnia, higher blood pressure, heart palpitations, muscular tension, etc. Patients can then relax more and look more calmly at their own situations and work out how they got into this downward spiral.

-According to the vision of the Traditional Chinese Medicine (TCM) pain symptoms appear due to the energy flow (Qi) and the Blood (Xue) not flowing well.
-If someone has too little energy, this energy cannot flow well.
-The water stagnates.
+According to Traditional Chinese Medicine (TCM), pain symptoms appear when energy (Qi) and blood (Xue) are not flowing well.
+If there is too little energy, it does not flow well.
+Fluids stagnate.

 With body energy this is the same.
-By restoring this stagnation, the acupuncture promotes the flow of energy and blood and the pain disappears.
+By remedying the stagnation, acupuncture promotes the flow of energy and blood and the pain disappears.